kzlecha/dl_api_version_issues/README.md

 ### Libraries Studied

 The libraries studied are Tensorflow, Keras, Pytorch, Tessaract, Caffe, Theano, and PySpark.
-These were chosen in reference to the paper [mlverse - find me].
+These were chosen in reference to the paper [REF: The State of the ML-universe: 10 Years of Artificial Intelligence &
+Machine Learning Software Development on GitHub].
 In addition, PySpark was added because of it's comprehensive documentation in reference to deprecated libraries.

 ### Data Collection